evmts/tevm-monorepo/docs/introduction/hello-world.md

 ## 2. Create an EVMts client

-The EVMts client is build on top of [viem](https://viem.sh/docs/clients/intro.html) clients and add the ability to execute scripts and simulate contracts clientside.
+The EVMts client is built on top of [viem](https://viem.sh/docs/clients/intro.html) clients and adds the ability to execute scripts and simulate contracts clientside.

 ```typescript evmts.ts
 import { forkUrl, createPublicClient, optimism } from "@evmts/core";